mnbnd/snakez/README.md

 **Method 2: Run Binaries**

-1. Clone repo
-2. See ./bin/ for Linux and Windows binaries.
-Unfortunately, exporting to Mac required a lot of overhead that we could not figure out, and neither of us own Macs as well.
+1. Download binaries from releases tab and run .exe/.sh.
+Unfortunately no Mac as neither of us own one.

 ## In-game information
 * Only two controls are turn left (A or left arrow) and turn right (D or right arrow)